Los Angeles Truck Loading and Docking Bay Accident Attorneys

 The National Safety Council (“NSC”) claims $39,000 in medical costs and around $150,000 in property damage per forklift dockside accident.
 If you split it down the middle, that’s $75,000 in forklift repairs or replacements.
 Another $75,000 goes to repair structures and buildings damaged in these catastrophes.
 We already discussed chronic vibration injuries from dock shock.
 But there are also more suddenly wrought-on accidents.

 For example, as the forklift driver or laborer transitions from concrete to the metal bridge and back, any gaps or spaces in the ramp and platform can topple left or right.
-This is a known cause for something to fall into the dark, tight truck ramp.
-Failure to maintain a level surface is a significant cause of terrible slips and falls, leading to head, neck, ankle, knee, elbow, should, and back injuries.
+This is a known cause of something falling into the dark, tight truck ramp.
+Failure to maintain a level surface is a significant cause of terrible slips and falls, leading to head, neck, ankle, knee, elbow, shoulder, and back injuries.

 Manually loading or unloading a truck is always a safety challenge, requiring a quality safety program.